Statement of Intent

 - and, if possible, arranging for the child to visit Preschool before they start.
 We are happy to arrange a morning (or two if necessary) when your child and you can spend the whole session at Preschool so he or she will know what’s coming and will have a chance to familiarise themselves with the setting, staff and other children beforehand.
 This also gives the staff a chance to get to know parents and children a little before they start properly.
 We would usually recommend arranging such session in July if child is to start attending Polstead in September.

-- Finally, please also read this parent guide from the Early Years organisation for young children for help in settling your child at Preschool.
+- Finally, please also read this parent guide from the Early Education organisation for young children for help in settling your child at Preschool.

 At the start of term, we take no more than four new children a day, usually fewer.
 Specific starting times are staggered to ensure staff can give the new children the attention they need.